ArjunSahlot/Chess_Engines/README.md

 # chess_engines
-Chess engines made in python.
+Chess engines which follow part of the UCI protocol.